 Problem No. 2 – Thinking more is better (longer and longer workouts)

-The reason for this is I thought that the only way I was going to really build the muscle and structure I after was that I needed to make every workout a new PB and new level of effort – since I have learnt to step back, rest and make a couple small tweaks to get DOUBLE the results without endless training sessions.
+I thought that the only way I was going to really build the body I was after was to make every workout a new PB and new level of effort – since I have learnt to step back, rest and make a couple small tweaks to get DOUBLE the results without endless training sessions.

-I got stuck on the C4 train and every couple months I’d start adding another half scoop to my pre-workout shake because it was the lifeblood of my intensity and progress.
+I got stuck on the caffiene train and every couple months I’d start adding another half scoop to my pre-workout shake because it was the lifeblood of my intensity and progress.

 In hindsight, looking at this you can easily see this is not sustainable and will (and did) hit a pretty hard realization one way or another.

-Yet (at varying degrees) is how most look at training.
-We don’t consider how we at yesterday, how stressful today is, etc. and how much that has a MASSIVE impact on both our ability to recover and progress.
+Yet (at varying degrees) it’s how most people look at training.
+We don’t consider how we ate yesterday, how stressful today is, etc. and how much that has a MASSIVE impact on our hormones and ability to recover.

 Luckily for me, before this all crashed and burned too bad, I had the humility to know I need guidance and direction with what I was doing and started hiring mentors and coaches.
 Within WEEKS I realized that I was doubling the volume of most program I was doing but getting HALF the results.

-My problem was not working hard – I’d stay on that leg press till my lunch was coming back up.
-But what these coaches highlighted for me at different stages was that I was throwing everything into it but I was looking at it mechanically (with numbers and macros) rather than as a nourished healthy cellular organism that need to recover and adapt to what I want torturing it with.
+My problem was not working hard – I’d stay on that leg press till I was absolutely spent.
+But what was highlighted for me at different stages was that I was throwing everything into it but I was looking at it mechanically (with numbers and macros) rather than as a nourished healthy cellular organism that need to recover and adapt to what I want torturing it with.

 My one action step here: Learn HOW the muscle functions rather than the fancy new exercise that insta athlete just “made up”.
 This alone with DOUBLE your effectiveness in the gym because you will have an INTENTION behind everything you do.

-If you are stuck on this muscle movement and control, we dive into DEEP on day 1 of the physique challenge: spotterinsider.com/upgrade-training
+If you are stuck on this muscle movement and control, we dive into DEEP here: spotterinsider.com

 Problem No.3 – Waiting for something to change rather than seeking action.